akmn35/new.dist/README.md

 #> [1] 0.2056491
 ```

-`pgld` distribution function for the gamma-Lomax Distribution with
+`pgld` Distribution function for the Gamma-Lomax Distribution with shape
-shape(a, alpha) and scale(beta) parameters.
+(a, alpha) and scale (beta) parameters.

 ``` r
 library(new.dist)